top of page

 Marlene Antico OAM was awarded her Order of Australia in 2017 for her service to the Arts and to the community of Woollahra.

-In 2024, Marlene handed over the reigns of the Paddington Art Prize to her son Chris Antico now Principal Sponsor and to her daughter Pia Antico in the role of Art Prize Coordinator.
+In 2024, Marlene handed over the financial responsibility of the Paddington Art Prize to her son Chris Antico now Principal Sponsor and the entire operations to her daughter Pia Antico in the role of Head of Operations & Stakeholder Engagement.
 Marlene remains Founder and Co-Sponsor.

-Also, integral to the Paddington Art Prize Team, Marlene's granddaughter Izzy overseeing web development and graphic design; as well as Kathryn Grigor in her role as Co -Facilitator of the Annual Exhibition of National Finalists.
+Also, integral to the Paddington Art Prize Team, Marlene's granddaughter Izzy overseeing web development and graphic design; as well as Kathryne Grigor in her role as Facilitator of the Annual Exhibition of National Finalists, along with Joan Morrison-Swan coordinating the volunteers for exhibition installation & dismantle.

 The Paddington Art Prize continues to help foster the careers of contemporary Australian artists and remains dedicated to supporting artists to realise their visions and be equipped to forge long-term artistic careers.